Hotels and Events: Negotiating The Best Terms

 According to hotel group sales professionals contacted by Skift Meetings, the standard cut-off date is 30 days.
 However, if planners provide a rooming list, it is not uncommon for the hotels to adjust the cut-off to 14 days out.
 While attrition rates can go as high as 10% during the off-season, attrition is moot if the hotel knows it will be selling out regardless during the high season of business.
 Outright cancellations are often set on a tier depending on the room block and can incur between 10 and 30%.

 The overarching goal for sales managers within the hospitality industry is to service successful events.
-Most do so knowing that when it comes to room blocks and food and beverage, they are expected to be adjusted by 10 to 20% of what is requested to reduce the stress placed on the event planner to hit their minimum.
-The bottom line for planners is to be conservative when booking their block.
+Most do so knowing that when it comes to room blocks and food and beverage, they are expected to be adjusted by 10 to 20% of what is requested to reduce the stress placed on the client to hit their minimum.
+The bottom line is to be conservative when booking your block.

 Focus on Building Relationships